Montserrat national football team: History

 After a four-year hiatus, the team entered the 1999 Caribbean Nations Cup.
 They were knocked out in the preliminary round of the tournament, losing 6–1 to the British Virgin Islands.
 Due to the volcanic activity on the island, Montserrat had been unable to enter the FIFA World Cup 1998 tournament, so their entry to the 2002 World Cup was their first; but it was not a success as they were defeated 6–1 by the Dominican Republic.
 In 2001, the MFA visited The Football Association to raise money for a new stadium.
-Shortly affer this the Blakes Estate Stadium was opened.
+Shortly after this the Blakes Estate Stadium was opened.
 The team's next match was on 30 June 2002, the day of the World Cup Final, when Montserrat played Bhutan in a game known as "The Other Final".
 The friendly match between the two lowest-ranked teams in the world ended with a 4–0 win for Bhutan in front of 15,000 fans in Thimphu.

 Montserrat entered the World Cup qualifiers once more for the 2006 competition, but again lost in the first qualifying round, this time losing 20–0 against Bermuda.
 Montserrat then competed in the 2005 Caribbean Cup, but once more failed to progress past the preliminary round.
 In 2008, they were defeated 7–1 by Suriname in the first qualifying round of the 2010 World Cup.

-The team played a friendly match against a Network Rail XI was played on May 19, 2012, ending in a 4–4 draw.
+The team played a friendly match against a Network Rail XI on May 19, 2012, ending in a 4–4 draw.

 Montserrat achieved their first victory since 1995 and their first ever victory since joining FIFA, beating the British Virgin Islands 7–0 in a 2012 Caribbean Championship qualifying match.

-Montserrat's fortunes changed dramatically in 2018 with the arrival of Willie Donachie and launch of the CONCACAF Nations League.
+Montserrat's fortunes changed dramatically in 2018 with the arrival of Willie Donachie and the launch of the CONCACAF Nations League.
 The side won three of their four qualifying games, but missed out on qualification for the 2019 CONCACAF Gold Cup on goal difference.
 The team went on to take second place in their group in the inaugural season with two wins, draws, and losses each, thus keeping their place in the second tier.

+Following Willie Donachie, in 2022 Matt Lockwood took over for a spell as head coach and technical director, supported in March 2023 by assistant coaches Craig Easton and David Preece.

+Just months later on September 8, Lee Bowyer took over as the Montserrat manager and Steve Gallen is the assistant.
+In their first game they beat Barbados with a 99th-minute winner to go second in their CONCACAF Nations League group.

+A campaign was started by The Sweeper, a podcast on world football, to bring together the least-populated FIFA member Montserrat with India, the most-populated FIFA member for a friendly match.
+Montserrat governor Harriet Cross has endorsed the campaign.